 In this presentation we’ll discover what GORM is and what it does for us.
-We’ll cover dynamic domain class methods, dynamic finders, one-to-many and many-to-many relationships, Hibernate Criteria Builders, new Grails 2 Where Queries, and more.
+We’ll cover dynamic domain class methods, dynamic finders, one-to-many and many-to-many relationships, Hibernate Criteria Builders and more.
 We’ll also take a look at some things to watch out for since, after all, this is Object Relational Mapping we’re talking about.

 Grails is a full stack web development framework that enables you to build complete web applications in a fraction of the time and with less code than other frameworks.